Houston Explosion Leaves Residents Rattled, One Person Injured

 — Joey Charpentier (@BattleNub19) January 24, 2020

-The true scale of the damage caused by the explosion became evident by daybreak after footage aired from local helicopters showed the warehouse in a crumbled state, still on fire.
-The footage also showed emergency workers trying to make their way in through the wreckage, trying to look for any other casualties.
-The latest explosion is Houston is perhaps the biggest one reported in recent times.
+The true scale of the damage caused by the explosion became evident by daybreak after footage aired from local helicopters showed the warehouse in a crumbled state and still on fire.
+The footage also showed emergency workers trying to make their way in through the wreckage to look for any other casualties.
+The latest explosion in Houston is perhaps the biggest one reported in recent times.
 In 2010, a similar incident claimed three lives in northwestern Texas.